toml-lang/toml/README.md

 [x.y.z.w] # for this to work
 ```

-When converted to a hash table, an empty key group should result in the key's
+Empty tables are allowed and simply have no key/value pairs within them.

-value being an empty hash table.
+As long as a super-table hasn't been directly defined and hasn't defined a

-As long as a superkey hasn't defined a specific key, you may still write to it.
+specific key, you may still write to it.

 ```toml
 [a.b]